Albert O. Hirschman: Anti-fascism in Europe, 1933–1941

-After his time in Spain, he returned to Trieste to join Ursula and Eugenio Colorni.
+After his time in Spain, Hirschman relocated to Trieste to join Ursula and Eugenio Colorni.
 In Trieste, he began to work on Italian demographic statistics with Pierpaolo Luzzatto-Fegiz, applying the ideas of British demographer George Knibbs.
-Soon after, he also began doing economic intelligence work to counter Fascist economic propaganda.
-At the same time, he worked as an illegal newspaper and document smuggler between Trieste and Paris for Colorni's antifascist resistance.
+Soon after, he also began economic intelligence work to counter Fascist economic propaganda, and he worked as an illegal newspaper and document smuggler between Trieste and Paris for Colorni's anti-fascist resistance.
 He received his laurea, later translated to a doctorate in economics, from the University of Trieste in 1938 for a thesis on the franc Poincaré begun with Whale at the LSE.

 Hirschman returned to Paris in the summer of 1938 and began to work under Robert Marjolin and Charles Rist producing a quarterly bulletin for the Institut de recherches économiques et sociales of the Sorbonne, backed by the Rockefeller Foundation.
 He enlisted in the French army in the spring of 1939 and served briefly on a work gang in the Loire Valley.

 After France's 1940 surrender to the Nazis during World War II, Hirschman worked with Varian Fry from the Emergency Rescue Committee to help many of Europe's leading artists and intellectuals escape from occupied France to Spain through paths in the Pyrenees Mountains and then to Portugal, with their exodus to end in the United States.
 Those rescued included Marc Chagall, Hannah Arendt, and Marcel Duchamp.
 Hirschman's participation in these rescues is one aspect of the 2023 Netflix series Transatlantic, in which a fictionalized version of him is played by Lucas Englander.
 His own escape was arranged by economist John Bell Condliffe and the Rockefeller Foundation; he left Europe at the end of 1940 and arrived in the US on January 14, 1941, taking the name Albert Otto Hirschman on his arrival.

-Life and career
+Arrival in America, 1941–1943

 From 1941 to 1943 Hirschman was a Rockefeller Fellow at the University of California, Berkeley.
 At Berkeley, he worked in an open-ended fellowship with John Bell Condliffe on matters of "autarchy, bilateralism, and the formation of trading blocs" in international trade.
 This work included work on indices of market concentration that would lead him to what is now called the Herfindahl–Hirschman index.
-He shared an office with Alexander Gerschenkron, who would remain an important colleague and foil for many years later.
+He shared an office with Alexander Gerschenkron, who would remain an important colleague for many years later.
 Also at Berkeley, he met Sarah Chapiro and proposed to her within eight weeks of meeting.
-They married in June of 1941 and would remain married until her death.
+They married in June of 1941 and would remain married until her death in 2012.
 The final product of this fellowship was his first book, National Power and the Structure of Foreign Trade; the manuscript was rushed to completion by the end of 1942 to allow Hirschman to join the Army after the Pearl Harbor attack.